ctb/2023-equitable-efficient/docs/project-management.md

 ### Post-meeting

-After the meeting, send around updates to remind people of what happened at the meeting and what needs to happen.
+After the meeting, send updates to remind people of what happened at the meeting and what needs to happen.

 ???+ note "Checklist for immediate post-meeting actions"